 3. Ensure continuation of critical delivery system flexibilities that originated during the pandemic.

 Hospitals pivoted in countless ways throughout the pandemic, including in their systems of care delivery.
-The adoption of widely used telemedicine services were critical to patients all over Texas in urban, suburban and rural areas, ensuring maintenance of access to care and minimal disruptions.
+The adoption of widely used telemedicine services was critical to patients all over Texas in urban, suburban and rural areas, ensuring maintenance of access to care and minimal disruptions.
 Texas hospitals support continuing or making permanent waivers and flexibilities for telehealth and hospital-at-home programs that have led to improved access to care across the state.

 4. Align policies for and reimbursement from Medicare Advantage plans with those of traditional Medicare.